-As I read, I did want some of the story lines to be more deeply connected or fleshed out.
 One story line that particularly drew me in – and left me wanting to know more – was Patsy’s friendship with a Memphis guitar player aligned with the famous Stax Recording studios.
 Their relationship weaves throughout the book providing an intriguing link from Patsy to the unfolding story of Memphis blues music and the underlying southern racial tensions.

 Overall, I immensely enjoyed this book.
 It left me with insight about a period of our southern history that I’m not quite old enough to remember.
 Patsy’s experiences are a half-generation ahead of me, so I don’t have first-hand recollections of the 1960’s politics of race or the evolving role of women.